karlospn/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit/README.md

 There are a few prerequisites that you should be aware of before attempting to run the application.

 ## **AWS Bedrock**
-- As of today (08/09/2023), AWS Bedrock is still on preview.
+- As of today (08/20/2023), AWS Bedrock is still on preview.
 To access it, you'll need to sign up for the preview.

 ![preview](https://raw.githubusercontent.com/karlospn/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit/main/docs/rag-aws-bedrock-preview.png)

 - Once admitted to the preview, you will have access only to the Amazon Titan LLM.
 To utilize any of the third-party LLMs (Anthropic and AI21 Labs LLM models), you must register for access separately.

-To use this application, you must have access to both components.
+To fully use this application, you must have access to the AWS Bedrock third-paty LLMs.

 ## **boto3 credentials**

-- Within the app, ``boto3`` retrieves the AWS credentials from the ``default`` profile of the AWS config file.
+- Within the app, ``boto3`` is setup to retrieve the AWS credentials from the ``default`` profile of the AWS config file on your local machine.
 Feel free to adjust this configuration to align it with your preferences, whether that involves utilizing environment variables, passing credentials as parameters, or employing other suitable methods.

 For an overview of the multiples approaches for configuring ``boto3`` credentials, go to the following link:
 - https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html